-The Diversified Agriculture Precision Agriculture curriculum was presented to the Mississippi State Board of Education on March 19, 2023.
+The Agricultural and Natural Resources curriculum was presented to the Mississippi State Board of Education on April 19, 2023.
 The following persons were serving on the state board at the time:

-Mr. Michael D. Kent, interim state superintendent of education

-Mrs. Rosemary G. Aultman, chair

-Mr. Glen V. East, vice chair

-Mrs. Mary Werner

-Dr. Ronnie L. McGehee

-Dr. Wendi Barrett

-Mr. Matt Miller

-Mr. Bill Jacobs

-Ms. Micah Hill, student representative

-Mr. Charlie Fruge', student representative
+Mr. Michael D. Kent, interim state superintendent of education Mrs. Rosemary G. Aultman, chair Mr. Glen V. East, vice-chair Mrs. Mary Werner Dr. Ronnie L. McGehee Dr. Wendi Barrett Mr. Matt Miller Mr. Matt Miller Mr. Bill Jacobs Ms. Micah Hill, student representative Mr. Charlie Fruge', student representative

-The following Mississippi Department of Education (MDE) and RCU managers and specialists assisted in the development of the Precision Agriculture curriculum:
+The following Mississippi Department of Education (MDE) and RCU managers and specialists assisted in the development of the Agricultural and Natural Resources curriculum:

 Wendy Clemons, the associate state superintendent of the MDE Office of Secondary, Professional Development, and Career Technical Education, supported the RCU and teachers throughout the development of the framework and supporting materials.
-Jill Wagner, the former agricultural education and FFA program supervisor for the MDE Office of Career and Technical Education (CTE), supported the RCU and teachers throughout the development of the framework and supporting materials.
+Jill Wagner, the agricultural education and FFA program supervisor of the MDE Office of Career and Technical Education (CTE), supported the RCU and teachers throughout the development of the framework and supporting materials.
 Betsey Smith, the director of the RCU, supported RCU staff and teachers throughout the development of this framework and supporting materials.

-Courtney McCubbins, the curriculum manager for the RCU, supported RCU staff and teachers throughout the development of this framework and supporting materials.
-Rob Fyke, a project manager with the RCU, researched and co-authored this framework.
+Courtney McCubbins, the curriculum manager of the RCU, researched and coauthored this framework.
+Rob Fyke, a project manager for the RCU, researched and coauthored this framework.